 Collect local hospital addresses and phone numbers.
 Check for road closures that may impact your itinerary or height and weight requirements for motorcoaches.

 In the event that one of your venues closes unexpectedly, have a backup plan ready.
 Keep those kids occupied at all times!

 If you’re a new teacher planning a student trip, start with Kaleidoscope Adventures.
-KA has been a trusted trip planner for more than 26 years.
+KA has been a trusted trip planner for 30 years.
 They’ll handle all the details (and schedules!) to keep your student trip on track!

 Why Kaleidoscope Adventures?